SSBUTrainingGrounds/Tabuu-3.0/README.md

 While these are entirely optional, if you are planning on seriously using this bot for your own server, I would highly recommend following these steps for appearance purposes.

 ## Contributing to Tabuu 3.0
-Thanks to everyone who wants to contribute to this repository in any form, be it adding new features, fixing bugs, spelling corrections, bug reports or feature requests.
+Thanks to everyone who wants to contribute to this repository in any form, be it adding new features, fixing bugs, spelling corrections, bug reports, feature requests or anything else.
 If you have something in mind, do not hesitate to contribute.
 You can view the guidelines and how to get started [here](.github/CONTRIBUTING.md).

 ## Useful links